QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-06-17-Case study  The Developer Portal release life cycle.md

 1. **Pre-alpha**: Internal development phase where initial features are built and tested by developers.
 1. **Alpha**: Early testing phase where features are still being developed.
 Internal stakeholders test the software to identify bugs and improvements on our staging site.
 1. **Beta**: The Developer Portal is currently in this phase.
 After internal testing, features are released to a broader audience for real-world testing and feedback.
-We label our live site as Beta to invite early adopters and public enthusiasts to explore and use the Portal, while managing expectations that some features may still be in development and subject to change.
+We label our live site as Beta to invite early adopters and public enthusiasts to explore and use the portal, while managing expectations that some features may still be in development and subject to change.
 1. **General availability (GA)**: When a feature drops its Beta label, it enters General Availability, meaning it is feature-complete and fit for public use.
 However, we remain open to user feedback for further updates and improvements, ensuring continuous enhancement of the feature.